Arkisto-Platform/describo-online/README.md

     Follow the documentation at [https://github.com/UTS-eResearch/describo-ui-plugins/tree/master/onedrive](https://github.com/UTS-eResearch/describo-ui-plugins/tree/master/onedrive).
 Specifically, the section `Setting up Azure`

-### Create and Okta organisation and setup your application
+### Create an Okta organisation and setup your application

     - Create an account at [developer.okta.com] and log in
     - Create a new `application` (Applications tab at the top, `Add Application`)